Alendronate (alendronic acid or Fosamax)

 Drug treatments are prescribed if you have osteoporosis and are at a high risk of broken bones.
 These treatments help strengthen your bones and reduce your risk of having fractures.
 They do not help the pain that occurs when bones break.
 Bone is constantly being broken down (resorption) and rebuilt (formation) by specialist bone cells.
-This is called bone remodelling.
+This is called bone remodeling.
 When this becomes out of balance and more bone is broken down than is rebuilt, osteoporosis occurs.
-Bisphosphonates such as alendronate, known as antiresorptive drugs, inhibit the cells that wear down bone (osteoclasts) and as a consequence improve bone strength.
+Bisphosphonates such as alendronate, known as antiresorptive drugs, inhibit the cells that wear down bone (osteoclasts) and, as a consequence, improve bone strength.

 Which products contain alendronate?

 How can I get the most out of my drug treatment?